linode/docs/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/index.md

 ## Modify a Cluster's Node Pools

 You can use the Linode Cloud Manager to modify a cluster's existing node pools by adding or removing nodes.
-You can also add or remove entire node pools from your cluster.
+You can also remove entire node pools from your cluster.
 This section will cover completing those tasks.
 For any other changes to your LKE cluster, you should use kubectl.

 ### Access your Cluster's Details Page